Cicero: Opposition to Mark Antony and death

 Cicero was one of the most viciously and doggedly hunted among the proscribed.
 He was viewed with sympathy by a large segment of the public and many people refused to report that they had seen him.
-He was caught on 7 December 43 BC leaving his villa in Formiae in a litter heading to the seaside, where he hoped to embark on a ship destined for Macedonia.
-When his killers – Herennius (a Centurion) and Popilius (a Tribune) – arrived, Cicero's own slaves said they had not seen him, but he was given away by Philologus, a freedman of his brother Quintus Cicero.
+He was caught on 7 December 43 BC leaving his villa in Formiae in a litter heading to the coast, where he hoped to embark on a ship destined for Macedonia.
+When his killers—Herennius (a Centurion) and Popilius (a Tribune)—arrived, Cicero's own slaves said they had not seen him; however, he was given away by Philologus, a freedman of his brother Quintus Cicero.
+As reported by Seneca the Elder, according to the historian Aufidius Bassus, Cicero's last words are said to have been: